citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 This PR implements many basic rerecording features, following the [TASVideos](https://tasvideos.org/) requirements and desired features for a rerecording emulator, but also adds other needed features for our built-in video dumper such as separate save state slots for each movie, adding a read-only mode, fixing desync and file corruption bugs, and also remaking the UI to be squeaky clean!

+To utilise the rerecording features, head to `Tools -> Movie` to record your game as a .CTM (Citra TAS Movie) file.
+These .CTM files can then be played back from within Citra to use for TAS runs.

+{{< figure src="ctm.png"
+    title="" >}}

 ## Implement Reverse Interlaced 3D ([#5580](https://github.com/citra-emu/citra/pull/5580)) by [oneup03](https://github.com/oneup03)

 Interlaced 3D is the way of displaying stereoscopic 3D content on passive 3D supported monitors and TV screens.
-This was [first implemented] in Citra in 2019 in a bid to create more ways to view 3D on more devices.
+This was [first implemented](https://github.com/citra-emu/citra/pull/5018) in Citra in 2019 in a bid to create more ways to view 3D on more devices.
 However, some monitors render each eye in a reverse order from normal interlaced monitors, such as LG OLED 3DTV's.
 This PR implements a new way to view the 3D capabilities of the 3DS on a new type of screen, keeping the 3D novelty of the 3DS that so many of us love alive.

+This setting can be found in `Emulation -> Configure` (`Citra -> Preferences` on MacOS), inside the `Graphics` tab.
+Make sure to set the **Depth** to 100% as well to utilize this feature.

+{{< figure src="rinterlaced.png"
+    title="" >}}

 ## Custom folders for SDMC and NAND Directories ([#5759](https://github.com/citra-emu/citra/pull/5759), [#6014](https://github.com/citra-emu/citra/pull/6014), [#6157](https://github.com/citra-emu/citra/pull/6157)) by [nieldm](https://github.com/nieldm) and [SachinVin](https://github.com/SachinVin) and [vitor-k](https://github.com/vitor-k)